wiltacca/Portfolio/README.md

 # Artificial Intelligence
 ![alt text](AIMLDL.png)

-### Science that empowers computers to mimic human intelligence such as decision making, text processing, and visual perception.
-Ai is a broader ﬁeld that contains several subﬁeld such as machine learning, robotics, and computer vision.
+### Artificial Intelligence (AI) is a science that empowers computers to mimic human intelligence such as decision making, text processing, and visual perception.
+AI is a broader ﬁeld that contains several subﬁeld such as machine learning, deep learning, robotics, and computer vision.

 # Machine Learning